 Kamlesh Patel (Daaji) visits the Indie Spiritualist Podcast to talk about going within naturally and shifting our consciousness with heart-based meditative practices.

-After graduating with honors in 1980, Kamlesh Patel moved to the US and practiced pharmacy in New York City, while also continuing the Raja Yoga system of Sahaj Marg, with great devotion.
-Kamlesh continued to follow Parthasarathi Rajagopalachari (Chariji), the second President of Shri Ram Chandra Mission, after Babuji’s passing, and has held a number of increasingly responsible roles as well as offering his support to the growth of the Mission worldwide.
-In October 2011 he was proclaimed as Chariji’s successor, and in August 2012 was appointed Vice-President of SRCM with the full powers of the President, due to Chariji’s failing physical health.
-Following Chariji’s passing on the 20th of December 2014, he became the Spiritual Guide of the Sahaj Marg System, and the third President of Shri Ram Chandra Mission.
+After graduating with honors in 1980, Kamlesh Patel moved to the US and practiced pharmacy in New York City.
+While also continuing the Raja Yoga system of Sahaj Marg, with great devotion.
+Kamlesh continued to follow Parthasarathi Rajagopalachari (Chariji), the second President of Shri Ram Chandra Mission.
+After Babuji’s passing, and has held a number of increasingly responsible roles.
+As well as, offering his support to the growth of the Mission worldwide.
+In October 2011 he was proclaimed as Chariji’s successor.
+In August 2012 was appointed Vice-President of SRCM with the full powers of the President.
+Due to Chariji’s failing physical health.
+Following Chariji’s passing on the 20th of December 2014.
+He became the Spiritual Guide of the Sahaj Marg System and the third President of Shri Ram Chandra Mission.
 He is often endearingly referred to as Daaji.
 Learn more at daaji.org.

 “The goal is always to realize who you are.” – Kamlesh Patel (Daaji)